vladimir-g/gmtrn/README.rst

 Known issues
 ------------

-* There are some problems with translation to Kalmyk language, but reverse translation works fine.
-This problem happens because site uses wrong guessing algorithm for determining the source language.

-* Sometimes parser fails (very rare).
+* Site has autodetection algorithm, so sometimes even uses different source/target languages, depending on query.
+It mostly ok though.

-* Only default language for site interface is implemented.
+* Only default site interface language is implemented.

 * There is no tests.